piashcse/kmp-movie/README.md

 Run the desktop application: `./gradlew :composeApp:run` Run desktop UI tests: `./gradlew :composeApp:jvmTest`

+### Web
+- Before running make sure you have yarn 1.22.22
+- Run the web application: `./gradlew wasmJsBrowserRun`

 ### iOS
 To run the application on an iPhone device/simulator:
  - Open `iosApp/iosApp.xcproject` in Xcode and run standard configuration